charankumarpalla/laughing-buddha/MobileDevelopment/Flutter/ReadMe.md

-#### <a name="Tabs">Tabs</a>
+### <a name="Tabs">Tabs</a>

 Flutter includes a convenient way to create tab layouts as part of the material library.

-1. Create a TabController
+1. Create a  `TabController`
+2. Create the tabs
+3. Create content for each tab

+**1. Create a TabController**

 In order for tabs to work, we’ll need to keep the selected tab and content sections in sync.
 This is the job of the TabController.

 We can either manually create a TabController or use the DefaultTabController Widget.
 Using the DefaultTabController is the simplest option, since it will create a TabController for us and make it available to all descendant Widgets.

-2. Create the tabs
+**2. Create the tabs**

 Now that we have a TabController to work with, we can create our tabs using the TabBar Widget.
 In this example, we’ll create a TabBar with 3 Tab Widgets and place it within an AppBar.

 By default, the TabBar looks up the Widget tree for the nearest DefaultTabController.
 If you’re manually creating a TabController, you’ll need to pass it to the TabBar.

-3. Create content for each tab
+**3. Create content for each tab**

 Now that we have tabs, we’ll want to display content when a tab is selected.
 For this purpose, we’ll employ the TabBarView Widget.

-	*Note*: Order is important and must correspond to the order of the tabs in the TabBar!
+_*Note*_: Order is important and must correspond to the order of the tabs in the TabBar!